deployphp/docs/servers.md

     ->identityFile();
 ~~~

-If your keys were created with a password or are located outside of the `.ssh` directory, you can specify it:
+If your keys were created with a password or if they are located outside of the `.ssh` directory, you can specify the location by providing the full path:

 ~~~ php
 server(...)